| President Roosevelt’s announcement formally

 The 785 men of the reinforced 2d Battalion, 61st Infantry were not so

 successful.
-The Japanese planners had not reckoned with the strong current
+The Japanese planners had not reckoned with the strong

-also hit the Corregidor beach 10 minutes after the
+intact.
+The craft also hit the Corregidor beach 10 minutes after the

 1st Battalion, and the Marines were ready and alert for the attack.
 The

 Japanese came under heavy fire for the next 35 minutes, losing eight of

 10 landing craft on the shore and one more sinking after pulling off

-Private First Class Roy E. Hays manned a .30-caliber machine gun nestled in
+Private First Class Roy E. Hays manned a .30-caliber machine gun

-barges approach his position, but was ordered to hold
+could see the barges approach his position, but was ordered to hold

 fire until the landing craft came closer.
 Hays decided, “We’re not

 waiting any longer,” and opened a devastating fire at point blank

 weapons positions along the beach.

-The Japanese who did get ashore were crowded in most cases on beaches that
+The Japanese who did get ashore were crowded in most cases on beaches

-hand grenades, and machine gun and rifle fire.
+were hit with hand grenades, and machine gun and rifle fire.